The MyMediasite portal allows you to create, edit and organize your Mediasite presentations.

 Do you already have a video?
 Here is how to upload the file to Mediasite.

-Download and install the Mediasite Desktop Recorder software to record your computer's desktop, microphone, and optionally your webcam.
+Download and install Mediasite Mosaic to record your computer's desktop, microphone, and optionally your webcam.
+Mosaic is the modern replacement for Mediasite Desktop Recorder.

 Nearly everyone uses them, and they are legally required.
 Enhance the value of your Mediasite presentation with closed captions.